-Encouraging collaboration between your tech support team and the members of other departments is considered one of the service desk best practices for a good reason.
+Encouraging collaboration between your support team and the members of other departments is considered one of the help desk best practices for a good reason.
 Having a cross-functional team is beneficial not only for your organization but also for customers, as issues can be solved much more quickly and efficiently.

 Any help desk system has a place for valuable input from other departments.
 For example, if you expect delays in deliveries, your delivery team can tip the service team to expect many calls on this matter.
 Or, a customer service rep can check with your finance department for the product purchase date to find out whether or not a specific client is eligible for a refund.